Alejogb1/job-board/blog-data/how-do-i-resolve-the-no-module-named-sklearnexternalsjoblib-error.md

 id: "how-do-i-resolve-the-no-module-named-sklearnexternalsjoblib-error"
 ---

-, let's tackle this one.
+, one.
 That "no module named 'sklearn.externals.joblib'" error, it’s a familiar face, isn't it?
 I remember encountering it myself back in '19, when I was migrating a rather large machine learning pipeline onto a new containerized environment.
 The pipeline relied heavily on scikit-learn and, like many at the time, had older code that was referencing `sklearn.externals.joblib`.
 It's a frustrating snag, but thankfully, quite straightforward to resolve once you understand the underlying cause.

 Essentially, what's happening is that the `joblib` library, which scikit-learn uses for efficient model persistence and parallel computing, has undergone a significant restructuring.
 In older versions of scikit-learn (typically prior to version 0.23), `joblib` was accessed via the `sklearn.externals` submodule.
 However, the developers of scikit-learn decided to decouple `joblib` and integrate it directly as a standalone library.
 This shift improves the maintainability and update cycles of both packages.
 Therefore, newer versions of scikit-learn no longer house `joblib` under that particular submodule, resulting in this dreaded "no module" error.